ShivamKaushik319/MongoDB.Activities/README.md

 Dependencies on MongoDB.Driver - In the Manage Packages (in UiPath Studio) - Search and install - MongoDB.Driver by author - MongoDB Inc.
+#### Package is also published at UiPath Marketplace - https://marketplace.uipath.com/listings/uipath-mongo-activities